tonmoyshaha/Aedes-Mosquito-Image-Dataset-Version-1.0/README.md

 # Contents

 In this study, we developed the “Aedes Mosquito Image Dataset,” consisting of smartphone-captured mosquito images consisting of 8 class labels: Aedes aegypti, Aedes koreicus, Aedes albopictus, Culex pipiens, Armigeres subalbatus, Culex quinquifasciatus, Aedes japonicus, and others (non-mosquito).
-The images are collected by trapping mosquitoes in several locations in Dhaka, followed by image capture and expert annotations in collaboration with ICDDR,B. Additional image data is collected from open-access online repositories.
+The images are collected by trapping mosquitoes in several locations in Dhaka, followed by image capture and expert annotations in collaboration with ICDDR,B. Additional image data is collected from open-access online repositories. <br />

+The dataset itself is available for download at the [Kaggle](https://www.kaggle.com/datasets/tonmoy406/aedes-mosquito-image-dataset-version-1-0amid-v1) <br />

 Some sample images from dataset: <br />